-The Department through the Specialized care program is continuously developing outcome measures and data systems for the collection and analysis of success of the specialized program.
+The Department, through the Specialized care program, is continuously developing outcome measures and data systems for the collection and analysis of success of the specialized programs.
 The continued Departmental goal for specialized foster care services is to evaluate the efficiency of the program to better serve the needs of children and youth that we serve.
-The Monitoring Unit Agency Performance Monitoring and Execution, (APME) has realigned with agency administrative staff to increase communication about child safety, permanency and well-being.
+Agency Performance Monitoring and Execution, (APME) has realigned with agency Administrative staff to increase communication about child safety, permanency, well-being and engagement of the families and youth that we serve.

 The Department will continue to collect and analyze intake data to build the capacity of community-based placements and agency providers in the specialized care arena.
-A further goal is for the Department to increase permanency by minimizing the number of placements for youth which is directly related to the decrease of time spent in care.
+A continuous goal is for the Department to increase permanency by minimizing the number of placements for youth which is directly related to the decrease of time spent in care which ultimately increases permanency for youth.

-The Department has developed an Administrative Leadership position and hired a Statewide Monitoring Administrator to oversee work in the Specialized Foster Care Program to assure agency compliance with the Specialized Program Plan and offer continued assistance and guidance in increasing the permanency rates while assuring safety and well-being for our youth.
-This position will assure the continued oversight of statewide specialized foster care services, adolescent care, and other service and home-based alternatives.
-A new team of Agency Performance and Monitoring and Execution staff has been developed who will specialize in the continued and direct oversight of the private community-based partners with specialized foster care contracts to assure program compliance and be a direct line of communication between the agency and the Department statewide.
-It is anticipated that the APME Specialized team of five Monitors and a Supervisor will be hired within the next six months.
+The Department developed an Administrative Leadership position in Fiscal Year 2023 and hired a Statewide Monitoring Administrator to oversee work in the Specialized Foster Care Program to assure agency compliance with the Specialized Program Plan and offer continued assistance and guidance in increasing the permanency rates while assuring safety and well-being for our youth.
+This position monitors the continued oversight of statewide specialized foster care services, adolescent care, and other service and home-based alternatives.
+A new team of Agency Performance and Monitoring and Execution staff was developed and hired who are currently working to provide monitoring support, and direct oversight of the private community-based partners with specialized foster care contracts, to assure program compliance and be a direct line of communication between the agency and the Department statewide.